matterial-com/mtr-sample-client/README.md

 # mtr-sample-client

-Sample client to show how to implement a simple rest client for the matterial-app.
+Sample implemenation of a java-based rest-client for the matterial-app.